diamond2016/TicTacToe/README.md

 The grid will be 600 width x 400 height wirh a light background cyan/blue.
 Row and two columns in cyan bold as in the image

+Starting from the html static will create a service "save_game" that will update the context of the grid on the server.
+It will receive a dictionary of Json with {"row": 0..2, "col": 0..2, "value":'X' for single player, 'O' for second player, ' ' (blank) for empty space.}

+To be defined how calling the service from javascript.
+The service may be made simply called with requests, but in any case to expose services wil use Flask.